-The first treatment for many skin lymphomas is directed at the skin lesions themselves, while trying to avoid harmful side effects on the rest of the body.
+For many skin lymphomas (especially early-stage lymphomas), the first treatment is directed at the skin lesions themselves, while trying to avoid harmful side effects on the rest of the body.
 There are many ways to treat skin lesions.

 Surgery is not usually the only treatment for skin lymphoma, but it can be helpful in some situations.
 Surgery may be used to biopsy a skin lesion, lymph node, or other tissue to diagnose and classify a lymphoma.
 It might also be used to treat some types of skin lymphomas when there is only one or a few skin lesions that can be removed completely.
 Even then, other types of treatment may be used as well.

 The type of radiation used most often for skin lymphomas is called electron beam radiation.
-It uses a beam of electrons that only penetrate as far as the skin, so there are few side effects to other organs and tissues.
+The beam of electrons only penetrate as far as the skin, so there are few side effects to other organs and tissues.
 The main side effect of electron beam therapy is a skin reaction similar to sun burn.
-For mycosis fungoides and Sezary syndrome, electron beam therapy is sometimes given to the entire body.
-This is called total skin electron beam therapy (or TSEBT).
-This can sometimes cause loss of all hair on the body, as well as loss of fingernails and toenails.
+For mycosis fungoides and Sezary syndrome covering a large part of the skin, electron beam therapy is sometimes given to the entire body.
+This is called total skin electron beam therapy (TSEBT).
+Along with skin changes, this can sometimes cause loss of all hair on the body, and even the loss of fingernails and toenails.

 Some thicker lymphomas that are not widespread (especially single lesions) are treated with high energy radiation (like x-rays or gamma rays) instead of electrons.
 This kind of radiation can penetrate deeper into the body.
 Because it can damage internal organs, the treatment is planned carefully so that most of the radiation goes only to the skin.